muzammilmunir/muzammilmunir/README.md

 ## 👨‍💻 About Me

 Hi!
-I'm **Muhammad Muzammil**, a passionate **MERN Stack Developer** with 2+ years of experience in developing scalable web applications and secure backend systems.
+I'm **Muzammil Munir**, a passionate **MERN Stack Developer** with 2+ years of experience in developing scalable web applications and secure backend systems.
 My technical expertise spans modern JavaScript frameworks and performance-optimized UI development.

 💡 Currently, I'm working at **Tech021** — where I help build secure and visual cloud environments using advanced technologies like **React** and **Node**.